ankidroid/Anki-Android/README.md

 ### Step 1: Fork the repository

-Click the `Fork` button at the top of the main repository page to create your own fork.
+Go to the [ankidroid organization repository](https://github.com/ankidroid/Anki-Android) and click the `Fork` button at the top of the main repository page to create your own fork.

 ### Step 2: Check out the repository